Or … How to Dodge Dewar Bullets

 A Drip Tray can save you a lot of headaches and hassles.
 Place your liquid cylinder and/or its vaporizer on a pan or tray to catch the water as the frost evaporates.
 The higher the tray’s lip, the less worry you’ll have about water damage.

-The more you know about your dewars and liquid cylinders, the more you don't have to worry about them.
+The more you know about your dewars and liquid cylinders, the less you have to worry about them.

 If you think something has gone wrong, just remember: